LeMoN-research/LeMoN-AI/README.md

 ## Oh my god, I want it!
 Well, that's great.
 Contact any of us for information on contributing or GIVING US MONEY...
 Em...
 Investing.

 P.S.
-If you have mocap gear, that you are willing to give us to use for a day or so, we will owe you a bear.
+If you have mocap gear, that you are willing to give us to use for a day or so, we will owe you a beer.